Bringing Clarity to Higher Education Brand Architecture

 A parallel approach strived for a mutually beneficial brand relationship where brand equity was built in concert at the institution level and at the unit level.
 As the primary driver, a strong and unified institutional brand provided the foundation (visualize a metaphorical foundation enabling an academic unit to stand taller.)
 The university-wide brand strategy had both static elements (from brand values to visual identity) and flexible elements (in storytelling and brand expression, for example).
 The flexibility enabled academic schools to build from this foundation or platform and develop school-specific positioning—through a research-informed and research-validated process—relevant to their specific competitive landscape for their specific audiences to help the academic unit achieve their specific goals.
 The school’s positioning work both supported and enriched the larger institutional brand.

 Higher education brand architecture is complicated, and that’s okay.
 Rather than thinking in terms of a branded house versus house of brands, senior leaders are better served to embrace the intricateness and iterative nature of brand strategy work.
-This work involves a deep understanding of your audiences as well as an understanding of where your brand equity currently resides in order to maximize it across the institution.
+This work involves a deep understanding of your audiences as well as an understanding of where your brand equity currently resides in order to maximize its strength across the institution.